Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Model

 The matrix elements $\bar{\alpha}_{\ell \ell^\prime}$ and $\bar{\beta}_{\ell \ell^\prime}$ are referred to as the Rashba and Dresselhaus spin-orbit coupling coefficients, respectively \cite{Winkler2003}.
 The diagonal elements are of particular importance since they determine the linear dispersion of a given subband near $\mathbf{k}_\parallel=0$.
 Indeed, the diagonal elements $\bar{\alpha}_{\ell \ell}$ and $\bar{\beta}_{\ell \ell}$ themselves are often referred to in the literature as the Rasbha and Dresselhaus spin-orbit coupling coefficients, respectively, and are typically denoted simply as $\alpha$ and $\beta$.
 Furthermore, we focus on the diagonal elements of the ground ($\ell = 0$) and excited ($\ell = 1$) valley states corresponding to the lowest orbital subband, which we henceforth refer to as simply the ground and excited valley states.
 These represent the lowest-energy conduction subbands, which are nearly degenerate due to the wide separation of the two degenerate $z$ valleys within the Brillouin zone of Si~\cite{Friesen2007}, thus playing a dominating role in the physics of Si spin qubits.
-In some cases, we may also be interested in the Dresselhaus coupling between the ground and excited valleys, since the valley states are much closer in energy than the orbitally excited subbands.
-Finally, we mention that confinement in the growth direction is a crucial ingredient for obtaining nonzero values of $\bar{\alpha}_{\ell \ell}$ and $\bar{\beta}_{\ell \ell}$.
+In some cases, we may also be interested in the spin-orbit coupling between the ground and excited valleys, often referred to as spin-valley coupling, since the valley states are much closer in energy than the orbitally excited subbands.
+We note that confinement in the growth direction is a crucial ingredient for obtaining nonzero values of $\bar{\alpha}_{\ell \ell}$ and $\bar{\beta}_{\ell \ell}$.
 While this latter fact is not obvious from the structure of the Hamiltonian, it can be shown to be true, using the fact that $\Phi^{(n)}$ has vanishing diagonal elements and the structure of the $\Omega^{(n)}$ and $\Phi^{(n)}$ matrices described in Appendix~\ref{OmegaPhi}.
+Finally, we also mention that one can arrive at an effective 2D theory, similar to previous $\text{SU}(2)\times \text{SU}(2)$ approaches to spin-valley physics in Si \cite{Yannouleas2022}, by projecting the Hamiltonian in Eq. (\ref{Hp}) onto the subspace containing the ground ($\ell = 0$) and excited ($\ell = 1$) valleys.